TalaikisInc/blueblood/README.md

 ## STATUS

-In active development, what emans not every module will or should work.
+In active development, what means not every module will or should work.

 ## Note